Hardikgoel123/Psychometric-analysis/README.md

 - a predictor was developed who predicts traits and visualizes them:

 ![Image](https://github.com/joegog/personality-detection-text/blob/master/docu/predict.PNG?raw=true)

-## Motivation
-Inspired by [the paper from sentic.net](https://sentic.net/deep-learning-based-personality-detection.pdf) this topic was chosen during  studies at University of applied Sciences Wiener Neustadt, Computer Science, Data Science.
-Some time was spent on [Dr. Jordan B. Petersons Personality lectures](https://www.youtube.com/playlist?list=PL22J3VaeABQApSdW8X71Ihe34eKN6XhCi) and some understanding was gathered on the BIG FIVE personality model and its applications.
-As I'm continuously stunned by the complexity of the human psyche, the motivations and desires of human beings I am of course also fascinated by Machine Learning applications, which are nothing else than the pursue to reverse engineer the human brain and discover the yet unknown algoritm of the human brain.
-So this first machine learning python application marks my start in the huge world of machine learning and artificial intelligence, please be critical.

 ## The big five personality model
 The Big Five personality traits, also known as the five-factor model (FFM) and the OCEAN model, is a taxonomy, or grouping, for personality traits.
 The five factors are: